Bomb-laden car explodes near central bank in Yemen's Aden: sources

-ADEN A car laden with explosives blew up near the headquarters of Yemen's central bank in the southern city of Aden on Saturday and five people were injured, local security sources said.
+ADEN (Reuters) - A car laden with explosives blew up near the headquarters of Yemen's central bank in the southern city of Aden on Saturday and five people were injured, local security sources said.

 Security guards fired at the car as it moved at high speed toward the bank's building and it then blew up, they said.